 Crystal Lake Public Library Resource Documents and Studies

-The information below comprise the studies and expert opinions that have informed the Library Board as they have considered options related to 21st-century library service.
+The Library Board has considered information included in the studies and expert opinions listed on this page as it has evaluated options related to 21st-century library service.

 Aspen Institute Report from the Dialogue on Public Libraries Rising to the Challenge: